-The Office of Student Activities plans, supports and promotes diverse cultural, educational, social and recreational programs, which enhance the quality of campus life and community spirit.
+The Office of Student Activities plans, supports, and promotes diverse cultural, educational, social, and recreational programs which enhance the quality of campus life and community spirit.
 The student activities program at Muhlenberg is student initiated and supports a broad array of experiences (concerts, speakers, dances, comedians, musicians, etc.).
 The Muhlenberg Activities Council (MAC) is the student organization which works closely with the Office of Student Activities and recommends activities in areas affecting Muhlenberg student life.
+In addition to working with MAC, this office assists recognized student clubs and organizations in providing special interest programming for Muhlenberg students and provides guidance to groups of students wishing to create new clubs and organizations.